IDEXX SDMA

 Trended testing of the following:

-- SDMA, BUN, creatinine, and phosphorus
+- SDMA, urea, creatinine, and phosphorus

 - Urinalysis